 - Long hours are associated with higher turnover and absenteeism

-- Technology increases working hours for 47% of employees, as people are always connected
+- Technology increases working hours for almost 50% of employees, as people are always connected

 - Productivity falls after working a 50-hour workweek

-- Productivity decreases so much that an employee working 70 hours per week will not get any more work done than an employee working 50 hours per week
+- Productivity decreases so much that an employee working 70 hours has almost no difference in output than an employee working 50 hours per week

 - This is an important reason to be mindful of work-life fit